CrimsonVelka/DiffusionDesignWorks/docs/pages/udw/udwpipeline.md

 <span style="font-size: 80%;">*Same seed, varied results with as dataset arrangement is updated through Alpha v7, v8, and v9 respectively.*</span>

 Per the example, you can see that v8's default frame changed quite a bit to portray the subject farther away or smaller.
-After some tag correction in the the image composition category (Portrait (Face), Upper Body, Cowboy Shot, Full Body, etc), and some new data with preemptive composition tagging as well as new cropped image with facial close ups, we nudged back close to the v7 perspective with fuller face detail although the subject is not resting the lantern anymore on a foreground surface.
-It won't always be an similar frame or pose match with better quality improvement or just a concept understanding, but we can correct unexpected behaviors.
+After some tag correction in the the image composition category (Portrait/Face, Upper Body, Cowboy Shot, Full Body, etc), and some new data with preemptive composition tagging as well as [new cropped image](datasetpostprocess.md/#cropping) with facial close ups, we nudged back close to the v7 perspective with fuller face detail although the subject is not resting the lantern anymore on a foreground surface.
+It won't always be a similar frame or pose match with better quality improvement or just a concept understanding, but we can correct unexpected behaviors.

 Along with my testing my own seeds and settings, I will also take prompts of other stable diffusion images I see in the wild to test how others would prompt on this model in hopes of finding tags prompts that don’t aren’t producing intended results so I can then note down to check on Hydrus.